ppicas/custom-typeface/README.md

 custom-typeface
 ===============

-This library enables to apply custom typefaces with ease directly from Android layout XML files.
+Android library to apply custom typefaces directly from layouts, styles or themes.

 Install
 -------